bminer/node-twilio-api/README.md

 - `Account.getApplication(Sid, cb)` - Get an Application by Sid.
 The Application Object is passed to the callback `cb(err, app)`
 - `Account.createApplication(voiceUrl, voiceMethod, statusCb, statusCbMethod,
-	smsUrl, smsMethod, SmsStatusCb, [friendlyName], cb)` - Creates an Application with `friendlyName`, where callback is `cb(err, app)`
+	smsUrl, smsMethod, smsStatusCb, [friendlyName], cb)` - Creates an Application with `friendlyName`, where callback is `cb(err, app)`
 		The `VoiceUrl`, `voiceMethod` and other required arguments are used to intercept incoming requests from Twilio using the provided Connect middleware.
 These URLs should point to the same